Whats Wrong with Economics

 “Real” or traditional investment increases the value of the capital stock by the value of the investment.
 Added together these investments, overall, over time, produce a return on the investment, for example, in the form of profits.
 They increase the output of the capital stock.
 All “real” investments, overall, consume goods and services roughly by the amount invested.

 “Fake” investments, by definition, only buy existing assets.
 The productive capacity of these assets stays exactly the same.
-So there is no return in the form of more profit.
+So, there is no extra return in the form of more profit.
 On the other hand, if large sums of money out of people’s incomes are used to buy existing assets which are relatively fixed (in the amount of them) then the price of these assets will rise.
 This process consumes almost nothing and as such provides no work for anyone, except, possibly, estate agents.
+This rise in prices will be referred to as “asset price inflation” from here on.

 Consequences if one accepts the idea of “fake” investments